-- 1. Transcribe any tests before class on the following Tuesday. - 2.
+- 1. Transcribe any QA tests you took this week.
+Must be done before class on Tuesday. - 2.
 Minimum 6 hours of practice.
 Select any lessons from the last page of this syllabus.

-- 1. Transcribe any tests you took on Tuesday.
-Must be done before class on Thursday. - 2.
 Minimum 3 hours of practice.
 Select any lesson(s) from the last page of this syllabus.